nathanlane/industrialpolicyclass/README.md

 _Suggested Readings._

-- Oleg Itskhoki and Ben Moll&#39;s write-up on the argument of interventions in the presence of financial frictions.
-See: VoxDev.
+- Levitt, S. D., List, J. A., &amp; Syverson, C. (2013).
+Toward an Understanding of Learning by Doing: Evidence from an Automobile Assembly Plant.
+Journal of Political Economy, 121(4), 643–681. https://doi.org/10.1086/671137
 - Hanlon, W. (2018).
 The Persistent Effect of Temporary Input Cost Advantages in Shipbuilding, 1850-1911.
 - Mitrunen, M. (2019).
 War Reparations, Structural Change, and Intergenerational Mobility.
-- Levitt, S. D., List, J. A., &amp; Syverson, C. (2013).
-Toward an Understanding of Learning by Doing: Evidence from an Automobile Assembly Plant.
-Journal of Political Economy, 121(4), 643–681. https://doi.org/10.1086/671137
 - Hanlon, W. (2018).
 Skilled Immigrants and American Industrialization: Lessons from Newport News Shipyard.

+_Further Readings._
+- Thompson, P. (2010).
+Chapter 10 - Learning by Doing.
+In B. H. Hall &amp; I. Rosenberg (Eds.), Handbook of The Economics of Innovation, Vol. 1 (Vol. 1, pp. 429–476).
+North-Holland. https://doi.org/https://doi.org/10.1016/S0169-7218(10)01010-5
 - Also see Bartik versus Neumark:  Bartik, T. J. (2020).
 SMART PLACE-BASED POLICIES CAN IMPROVE LOCAL LABOR MARKETS.
 Journal of Policy Analysis and Management, 39(3), 844–851. https://doi.org/https://doi.org/10.1002/pam.22224
 - Neumark, D. (2020).
 WHAT PLACES SHOULD WE TARGET, AND HOW?
 Journal of Policy Analysis and Management, 39(3). https://doi.org/10.1002/pam.22227

-_Further Readings._

-- Thompson, P. (2010).
-Chapter 10 - Learning by Doing.
-In B. H. Hall &amp; I. Rosenberg (Eds.), Handbook of The Economics of Innovation, Vol. 1 (Vol. 1, pp. 429–476).
-North-Holland. https://doi.org/https://doi.org/10.1016/S0169-7218(10)01010-5
 - Young, A. (1991).
 Learning by Doing and the Dynamic Effects of International Trade.
 The Quarterly Journal of Economics, 106(2), 369–405. http://dx.doi.org/10.2307/2937942

-**Associated Class Readings** (Place-Based Industrial Policy and Empirics)

-*Scheduled Discussion Class*
+**Associated Class** (Learning by doing and _within industry_ spillovers)

+In this class we will build on firm-level _learning by doing_ and consider the following papers.
+This time as as they relate to the idea of industry-level spillovers.

+- [Only one from required list.]
+Thornton, R. A., &amp; Thompson, P. (2001).
+Learning from Experience and Learning from Others: An Exploration of Learning and Spillovers in Wartime Shipbuilding.
+American Economic Review, 91(5), 1350–1368. http://www.aeaweb.org/articles?id=10.1257/aer.91.5.1350
+- Hanlon, W. (2018).
+The Persistent Effect of Temporary Input Cost Advantages in Shipbuilding, 1850-1911.
+- Mitrunen, M. (2019).
+War Reparations, Structural Change, and Intergenerational Mobility.
+- Hanlon, W. (2018).
+Skilled Immigrants and American Industrialization: Lessons from Newport News Shipyard.

+*Previously Scheduled Discussion Class: Place-based policy.*

 Place-based policies are closely related to industrial development.
 They are a lot like industrial policy writ large, but also represent some of their own challenges.